Fun with Franchises: Harry Potter and the Half-Blood Prince (2009), Part II — “Orphans Should Never Be Given Powers”

 I like that Maggie Smith asks this question.
 Why is it always them?
 It’s like how mysteries always pop up around Scooby Doo and that gang.
 How many mysteries have I encountered in my whole life?
 Just one (I know this dumb girl and can’t figure out how she’s still alive).

 The other thing that bothers me is how people’s names always match external factors about them.
 Like how Remus Lupin wasn’t born a werewolf, but was born with first and last names both referencing wolves.
 Just once, I want someone whose name is like, Avianne Razorbeak, and she turns into a hamster.

 “Believe me, Professor, I’ve been asking myself the same question for six years.”

 But actually.
 That’s the smartest thing I’ve heard all film.

 The necklace is bewitched.
 Katie was cursed.
 She was bringing it to Dumbledore.

-Also, Harry even says she wouldn’t hurt anyone outside of Quidditch.
-He says she’s on the fucking team!
+Also, Harry says she wouldn’t hurt anyone outside of Quidditch.
+Which means she’s on the fucking team!
 Where the fuck was she before, then?